ingowald/optix7course/README.md

 ## Example 11: It's up to you ...

-From here on, there are multiple different avenues of how to add to this very simple viewer, both in terms of visual features, performance, kind and complexity of geometry, etc. In no particular order, and just to serve as an inspiration:
+From here on, there are multiple different avenues of how to add to this simple viewer, in terms of visual features, performance, kind and complexity of geometry, etc. In no particular order, and just to serve as inspiration:

 - Performance
    - Multi-GPU